Pinsplash/Titanfall2EntityLumps/README.md

 This repo contains all of the entity lump data in Titanfall 2's BSP's, from all of the individual `.ent` files and the `.bsp`'s themselves.
+This repo exists for the purpose of searching for certain things, but you should not use the GitHub search function because it is garbage.
+Please use Notepad++.

 * `root/`
   * Combined entity data from all files related to a map.